TN 7 (09-17)

 1. Abt’s letters

-Start and end date of participation notice—providing, after random assignment, an overview of the BOND project and describes the participation period;
+start and end date of participation notice provided, after random assignment, an overview of BOND to explain the participation period;

-SGA continuance, SGA due process, and final SGA determination notices—providing notice of these determinations to those assigned to a treatment group include BOND language;
+work CDR continuance, trial work period, expedited reinstatement (EXR), SGA due process, reopening, reconsideration, and final SGA determination notices to participants or beneficiaries assigned to a treatment group;

-Benefit Rate Increase (BRI) adjustment notice—correcting the BRI calculation for those BOND beneficiaries receiving reduced payment amounts due to the BOND offset;
+benefit rate increase (BRI) adjustment notice with the corrected BRI calculation for participants or beneficiaries BOND who receive reduced payment amounts due to the BOND offset;

-End of Year Reconciliation (EOYR) determination notice—comparing reported estimated earnings with actual earnings;
+end of year reconciliation (EOYR) determination notice compares reported estimated earnings with actual earnings;

-End date of BOND Participation notice—explaining when BOND participation ends; and
+end date of BOND Participation notice explains when BOND participation ends; and

-Auxiliary notices—explaining when payments are not payable, or to explain reinstatement of benefits.
+auxiliary notice explains when we are unable to make payments, or to explain reinstatement of benefits.

-NOTE: ORS stores all SSA notices, except the start and end date of participation notice.
+NOTE: ORS stores all SSA notices, except the start and end date of participation notices.